Skip to content

 After a Water Loss: Mold Prevention Window

 Mold can begin colonizing wet materials in as little as 24 to 48 hours.
-If your property has had a burst pipe, sump pump failure, appliance leak, or Sound-shore storm flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+If your property has had a burst pipe, sump pump failure, appliance leak, or storm flooding, getting the structure dried and treated fast is what prevents a water job from turning into a mold job.
+Stamford sees this often: the undersized, sediment-choked culverts carrying Toilsome Brook through the Ridgeway, Turn of River, and Glenbrook neighborhoods cause routine residential flooding, and heavy rain in August 2024 overflowed the Mill River at Bridge Street into nearby buildings.
+We respond within 60 minutes, dry the structure with industrial water extractors, and treat for mold so a soaked basement does not become a colony.
 If the water event is recent, our water damage restoration and mold teams coordinate so you are not managing two contractors.

 Professional mold remediation with containment barriers